 What if I'm already involved in a men's group?

-rightarrowIf you’re already in a weekly men’s group that's asking you the hard questions about your personal purity ... keep contact with you throughout the week ... holding you accountable ... encouraging you ... praying for you ... and giving you solid biblical guidance ... then stick with it.
+rightarrowIf you’re already in a weekly men’s group that's asking you the hard questions about your personal life ... keeping in contact with you throughout the week ... holding you accountable ... encouraging and equipping you to become better in body, mind, and spirit ... praying for you ... and giving you solid biblical guidance ... then stick with it.
 You don't need a Climb Team because you already have one.

 Why should I join a Climb Team if I already have Covenant Eyes?

 rightarrowCovenant Eyes is an awesome tool that we use and highly recommend, but it's doesn't provide everything you need to heal, grow, and succeed in life and relationships.
 Christian men need to be connected and climbing with other like-minded brothers.
 They need to be able to talk, listen, learn, pray, and support one another through the good, the bad, and the ugly.
 They desperately need weekly community, support, and accountability that is biblically based.
 This is what's holding back most Christian men from experiencing God's best.

 Why does it cost money if this is a non-profit ministry?

 rightarrowIt costs quite a bit of money to operate a non-profit ministry.
 We simply can't afford to do what we do for free.
 Your team leader puts a good amount of time and effort into preparing and leading the meetings, staying in contact with team members, and sending out helpful resources.
-There's also the cost of the sobriety carabiners, websites, zoom, etc.
+There's also the cost of the sobriety carabiners, website, zoom, and other member resources/benefits.

-You should view your membership as an investment in yourself, your marriage, your family, your ministry. $40 per month breaks down to just $10 per week.
+You should view your membership fee as an investment in yourself, your marriage, your family, and your ministry. $40 per month breaks down to just $10 per week.
 Most guys spend more than that on one lunch at Chick-fil-a or Chipotle.
-Like it or not, our spending often reveals what's most important to us.
+Like it or not, our spending reveals what's most important to us.